A book in the collection: The West

 Indigenous tribes don’t need to exist for us to recognise their links to the land.
 In 2008, Hornsby Shire Council issued its Statement of Reconciliation with Aborigines.
 “The land we now know as Hornsby Shire is home to the spirit of many generations of the Darug and Guringai peoples.”

-No indigenous people heard those politicians playing to their audiences.
-Some did when barrister Jeffrey Phillips, Senior Counsel, addressed an official dinner in the Sydney University Quadrangle in September 2012.
-Completed in 1859 when Western architecture exuded our race and civilisation, the Great Hall is a mammoth Victorian Gothic stone structure modelled upon Westminster Hall, London.
-Phillips began by acknowledging the “traditional custodians of this place.”
+Completed in 1859 when Western architecture exuded our race and civilisation, the Great Hall was a mammoth Victorian Gothic stone structure modelled upon Westminster Hall, London.
+Barrister Jeffrey Phillips, Senior Counsel, began his address by acknowledging the “traditional custodians of this place.”
 Instead of proceeding to speak of an Aboriginal tribe, he spoke of the “Benedictines who came from the great English nation.”

 One indigenous student lodged a formal complaint with the university.
 She was said to be “deeply traumatised.”